Kempe strikes in OT, Kings top Flames after giving away lead - WHIZ News

 Calgary tied it at 3 with 6:28 to go when Dube netted his eighth goal off Noah Hanifin’s pass.

-It was tied 1-all after the first period, with Vilardi striking late to cancel out Huberdeau’s sixth goal.

-Vilardi tipped in his own rebound from close range with 2:19 to go after redirecting Sean Walker’s shot from the right point.
+Vilardi tipped in his own rebound from close range with 2:19 to go in the first after redirecting Sean Walker’s shot from the right point.
 Vilardi had not scored since Nov.
 29, going 10 games without a goal but remained the team leader thanks to his hot start.

-Huberdeau opened the scoring 3:23 into the game, beating Copley on a breakaway set up by Milan Lucic’s stretch pass.
-It was Huberdeau’s first goal and fifth point during a three-game streak.
+Coach Todd McLellan was pleased with how Vilardi navigated the drought, a sign of the 2017 first-round draft pick’s continued development.

+“When we compare his four years with us now, when he wasn’t scoring he didn’t bring a lot to the table.
+Now he is.
+It’s not just about scoring,” McLellan said.

 WORTH NOTING